Supporting Our Community Through COVID-19

 Coming together as a global community

-TikTok has a mission to inspire creativity and bring joy – and the need for joy and positivity has rarely felt more needed than during this time.
-This is a difficult time for the world as a whole, but it's also possible for our shared sense of concern to be a commonality that brings us closer.
+TikTok has a mission to inspire creativity and bring joy – and the need for joy and positivity has rarely felt more pressing than during this time.
+This is a difficult period for the world as a whole, but it's also possible for our shared sense of concern to be a commonality that brings us closer.
 We appreciate that our users are being kind to themselves and to each other.
 We see this as an opportunity to come together as a community, understand how we are all still connected, and recognize the importance of helping to support, encourage, and even uplift one another – and we're inspired to see that our global users feel the same.